AI-santosh-88/Google--Antigravity-IDE-/README.md

 The Calculator Application accepts numerical input from the user, processes the data based on the selected operation, and displays the result instantly.

-3. Objectives of the Project
+3. Objectives of the Project :

 The main objectives of this project are:

-To design and develop a basic calculator application
+1. To design and develop a basic calculator application

-To perform fundamental arithmetic operations
+2. To perform fundamental arithmetic operations

-To understand programming logic and control flow
+3. To understand programming logic and control flow

-To improve problem-solving and application development skills
+4. To improve problem-solving and application development skills

-To provide a user-friendly interface for calculations
+5. To provide a user-friendly interface for calculations

 4. Scope of the Project

 The scope of this project is limited to:

-Basic arithmetic operations:
+* Basic arithmetic operations:

+a.
 Addition

+b.
 Subtraction

+c.
 Multiplication

+d.
 Division

-Input validation for correct numerical values
+* Input validation for correct numerical values

-Displaying accurate results
+* Displaying accurate results

 Future enhancements may include scientific calculations, memory functions, and advanced UI design.

-5. Software Requirements
+5. Software Requirements :

-IDE: Google Antigravity IDE
+* IDE: Google Antigravity IDE

-Programming Language: (Specify if used, e.g., JavaScript / Python / Java)
+* Programming Language: (Specify if used, e.g., JavaScript / Python / Java)

-Operating System: Any (Windows / macOS / Linux)
+* Operating System: Any (Windows / macOS / Linux)

 6. Hardware Requirements

-Computer or Laptop
+* Computer or Laptop

-Minimum 2 GB RAM
+* Minimum 2 GB RAM

-Internet connection (for IDE access)
+* Internet connection (for IDE access)

-7. System Architecture
+7. System Architecture :

 The calculator application follows a simple architecture:

-User Interface (UI):
+1. User Interface (UI):
 Allows the user to enter numbers and select arithmetic operations.

-Application Logic:
+2. Application Logic:
 Processes user input and performs the selected mathematical operation.

-Output Display:
+3. Output Display:
 Displays the calculated result to the user.

-8. Module Description
+8. Module Description :

 8.1 Input Module

-Accepts numerical values from the user
+* Accepts numerical values from the user

-Ensures valid input
+* Ensures valid input

 8.2 Operation Module

-Performs arithmetic operations:
+* Performs arithmetic operations:

-Addition
+* Addition

-Subtraction
+* Subtraction

-Multiplication
+* Multiplication

-Division
+* Division

-8.3 Result Module
+8.3 Result Module :

-Displays the calculated result
+* Displays the calculated result

-Handles error messages such as division by zero
+* Handles error messages such as division by zero

-9. Algorithm
+9. Algorithm :

-Start
+1. Start

-Display calculator interface
+2. Display calculator interface

-Accept first number from user
+3. Accept first number from user

-Accept second number from user
+4. Accept second number from user

-Accept selected operation
+5. Accept selected operation

-Perform the operation
+6. Perform the operation

-Display the result
+7. Display the result

-End
+8. End

-10. Flowchart (Textual Representation)
+10. Flowchart (Textual Representation) : -

 Start
   ↓
 Enter First Number